Hemanth1101/Sentimental-Analysis-for-Apple-Store-Reviews/sentiment-analysis-readme.md

 # BERT Sentiment Analysis for Apple Store App Reviews

 This project implements an end-to-end BERT-based sentiment analysis pipeline for Apple Store app reviews.
-The analysis uses app descriptions and user ratings to train a sentiment classifier that can predict whether an app will receive positive or negative reviews based on its description.
+The analysis uses app descriptions and user ratings to train a sentiment classifier that can predict whether an app will receive positive or negative reviews based on its description..

 ## Project Structure